cose-wg/cose-spec/draft-schaad-cose.md

 1. Create a Sig_structure object and populate it with the appropriate fields.

-2. Create the value to be hashed by encode the Sig_structure to a byte string.
+2. Create the value to be hashed by encoding the Sig_structure to a byte string.

 3. Sign the hash